 Select “export” / “render” and name your file with the name of the track you soloed (e.g. songname-bass.WAV or songname-bass-tracktempo.WAV).

 Once the file has been created, it will likely contain silence at the start, and in this case, with the kick drum, the sound will not be heard until closer to the end of the file.
 This is correct.
-When making stems, all of the stems need to be the same length (this is explained in more detail later) so they often contain silence to allow this.
+When making stems, all of the stems need to be the same length (this is explained in more detail later) and so they often contain silence.